katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

 a itab, the interface table, which is roughly equivalent to a C++ vtable).

-I will ignore the iface (althought it is interesting) since it does not seem to be what I need to hack Go's type system, there is more potential on **eface**, which covers the special case of empty interfaces (equivalent to C's void pointer in C, the origin of all fun unsafe casting in the world :-).
+I will ignore the iface (although it is interesting) since it does not seem to be what I need to hack Go's type system, there is more potential on **eface**, which covers the special case of empty interfaces (equivalent to C's void pointer in C, the origin of all fun unsafe casting in the world :-).